dullhunk/cdyf/04-writing.md

 Have ever felt moved or influenced by a piece of writing?
 Ever read something that motivated or influenced you in some way?
 Of course you have.

-Let's take the [United Sates Declaration of Independence](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence).
+Take the [United Sates Declaration of Independence](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence) for exapmle.
 We're still talking about more than 240 years after it was written. [@declarationofi] People are still writing plays about it.
 It's not just because it was influential, its because somebody bothered to write it down.
-The seemingly mundane act of low technology writing, as opposed to high technology.
+The seemingly mundane act of low technology writing, pen and paper, as opposed to anything high technology.
 The declaration is “just” words, written down on a piece of paper, but words that changed the course of history.

 You say you want a revolution?
-Well, you know, we all want to change the world. [@revolution] Whatever kind of revolution you want to start or join, you'll stand a much better chance of making it happen, if you write down your ideas in an way that people can clearly understand.
+Well, you know, we'd all love to change the world. [@revolution] Whatever kind of revolution you want to start or join, you'll stand a much better chance of making it happen, if you write down your ideas in an way that your audience can clearly understand.
 This might include mini-revolutions such as:

 * Getting a job interview, by crafting a persuasive covering letter and compellng CV
 * Encouraging people to join `projects` you've started, see section \@ref(mycvpj)